spacetelescope/acs-notebook/README.md

 ## Contributing

 If you have feedback concerning our documentation or examples presented here on GitHub, please open an [issue](https://github.com/spacetelescope/acs-notebook/issues).
-For feedback about content exclusively from the ACS website, Instrument Handbook, or Data Handbook, or for questions about the ACS instrument or data, please contact the ACS Branch at STScI via the [Hubble Space Telescope Help Desk portal](http://hsthelp.stsci.edu).
+For feedback concerning content exclusively from the ACS website, Instrument Handbook, or Data Handbook, or for questions about ACS in general, please contact the ACS Branch at STScI via the [Hubble Space Telescope Help Desk portal](http://hsthelp.stsci.edu).